typingincolor/blink-scripts/README.md

 * white
 * purple

-basically any colour in blink-control that matches `{colour} flashes`
+so basically any pattern in blink-control that matches `{colour} flashes`

 to run it: `osascript flash.applescript {colour}`